 A display’s EOTF works by assigning an electronic value to content that represents a level of brightness, measured in nits, to display.

-In our monitor reviews, we perform EOTF tracking.
-The vertical axis shows luminance level measured in nits, while the horizontal axis shows the brightness level from zero to 100 percent.
+In our monitor reviews (opens in new tab), we perform EOTF tracking.
+The vertical axis shows luminance level measured in nits, while the horizontal axis shows the brightness level from 0-100%.
 The yellow line represents the standard, while the gray line represents the monitor we’re reviewing.
 The closer those two lines align, the better.